catenate/tanote/tanote proposal.md

 I just started Hoon school (I'm up to recursion), and then comes Gall school and working through the journal example, which should provide a sort of basis for thes project’s code.
 My work on it so far, which is mostly just notes and a static page:  [catena/tanote](https://github.com/catenate/tanote).

 I started writing literate programs in markdown, to define library functions to extract tags from strings ([tanote.md](https://github.com/catenate/tanote/blob/main/tanote/lib/tanote.md)), and to test these library functions ([testlib.md](https://github.com/catenate/tanote/blob/main/tanote/gen/testlib.md)).
 These literate programs describe the hoon cores line-by-line, and the code in the hoon files is actually extracted from the literate programs before it’s copied and committed to the desk, and also committed to the repo.

-The gates currently create lists of tags, so the next step is to create sets instead.
+The code so far extracts tags (_eg_ `#test` or `~ponhec-picwen`) and backlinks (_eg_ `[[test]]`) from note text.

 ### Funding